daniel-rusu/pods4k/immutable-arrays/README.md

       specializations that auto-bind to the most optimal return type.
 Eg. `people.map { it.weightKg }` returns an `ImmutableFloatArray` when `weightKg` is a float.
     * This feature was introduced in Kotlin 1.4 and is used extensively throughout the Kotlin standard library.
+    * Vote and comment on this [YouTrack ticket](https://youtrack.jetbrains.com/issue/KT-51107) to stabilize this feature.
 * [Custom equals in value classes](https://youtrack.jetbrains.com/issue/KT-24874/Support-custom-equals-and-hashCode-for-value-classes)
     * This enables overriding the `equals` & `hashCode` methods for inline value classes.
     * This was added for the JVM IR backend (which handles both Android & regular backend JVM development) in Kotlin 1.9